wmeints/effective-llm-applications/manuscript/07-retrieval-augmented-generation.md

 For example, one of the chatbots I built can answer questions from a knowledge base for building software.
 It can also generate pieces of text for marketing purposes.
 It would be strange to mix the technical information about building software with general marketing content.
 Unless of course you're writing marketing content about building software.
 It's nice that by using a tool we have the flexibility to consider marketing on its own or combine it with technical information.

 In non-chat scenarios, you'll want to create a specialized prompt to help guide the LLM in the right direction.
-The pattern here is to use few-shot learning to help the LLM generate the right response as we discussed in [#s](#few-shot-learning).
+The trick here is to use few-shot learning to help the LLM generate the right response as we discussed in [#s](#few-shot-learning).
 A typical prompt for answering question looks like this:

 ```text
 You're answering questions about washing machines for technical support.